-Computacenter’s staff retention rate improves with recognition and reward
+Computacenter’s employee retention rate improves with recognition and reward

 Founded in 1981, Computacenter quickly became a FTSE 250 company serving over four million end users in 30 languages.
 With over 16,000 employees, 97 offices and a presence in 13 countries, they began to experience a key challenge due to this growth – a truly global business with an inconsistent country-specific approach to recognition and reward.